 Our current research and development activities are focused primarily on product improvement (i.e., forklift tires and agriculture tires) and cost efficient manufacturing processes.
 We have also introduced a "low cost" polyurethane foam formulation increasing the Company's competitive position.
 Due to the Company's limited resources, tire projects which are contingent on additional development, such as composite and automotive tires, have been put on hold and will be revisited at a later date.
-Research and development expenses were \$1,395 and \$10,032, for fiscal 2013 and 2012, respectively.
+Research and development expenses of an external testing nature were \$3,806 and \$1,395, for fiscal 2014 and 2013, respectively.
+All research and development expenses of the Company including internal and external expenses were \$166,890 and \$161,194, for fiscal 2014 and 2013, respectively.